NiklausMaurer/r-studio-launcher/README.md

 # r-studio-launcher
-Tiny helper script to launch r-studio in a docker container
+Tiny helper script to launch r-studio in a docker container.

+The script is implemented in a way that allows mulitple instances to run in parallel.
+The current version attaches the terminal to the container after launching the browser.
+This way the container can be terminated easily by pressing `Crtl+C` in the respective terminal.

+**_Attention:_** R-Studio will be run with `AUTHENTICATION_DISABLED=true`.
+To mitigate security risks, the container will only listen to the loopback interface `127.0.0.1` by default.

 ## Setting up
 Just copy the script to wherever you want.
 In case you download it don't forget to add execution permissions